rfenix3/Ruby-Business-News-Scraper-App/README.md

 # biz-news-cli-app
-Application that shows the Top 10 Business Headlines for the day.
+A CLI(Command Line Interface) application that scrapes the Top 10 Business Headlines from a news website (www.cnbc.com).
+The application is written in Ruby using Object Oriented Paradigm (OOP)... using Classes, namespacing technique, and methods to manage data and processes.

 ## Installation